 CREATE DATABASE WORDPRESSDB;

-CREATE USER 'WPUSER'@localhost IDENTIFIED BY 'PASSWORD';
+CREATE USER 'WPUSER'@'localhost' IDENTIFIED BY 'strong_password_here';

 Replace

-WPUSERandPASSWORDwith your desired username and password.
+WPUSERandstrong_password_herewith your desired username and a strong unique password.

 GRANT ALL PRIVILEGES ON WORDPRESSDB.* TO 'WPUSER'@'localhost';

-The password was already set in the
+The password was already set in the earlier

 After creating the user account, flush the privileges to ensure the new changes take effect: